panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-07-01-PMC/2020-07-01-PMC_Meeting.md

 ------

 1. Financial information missing for Financial report (EGI & CERIC-ERIC)
+    * If XFEL cannot provide € figures per WP, how can we talk about deviation?

 2. Financial informaion availble in the EU Portal (only ESS info ready)